Chemical Engineering Bachelor's Degree

 • Greener chemical processes

 A chemical engineer's average starting salary is among the highest in the nation.
 Regional, national, and global corporations recruit our graduates.
-Our program has a 98-percent placement rate within six months of graduation.
-90% of our students participate in a co-op, internship, or Enterprise project while they are here.
+Our chemical engineering graduates have a 98 percent placement rate within six months of graduation.
+While studying at Michigan Tech, 90 percent of our students participate in a co-op, internship, or Enterprise project.

 Engineering Enterprise Concentration